 Figure 1.
 Map showing the 5 countries where BD assessments were conducted

 At national level, health policies and programme documents including previous EPI reviews and recent Gavi progress reports were reviewed to obtain basic programmatic data.
-A review of WHO and the United Nations Children’s Fund (UNICEF) immunization coverage estimates which are based on data reported by countries through the Joint Reporting Form (JRF) was conducted.
-Interviews were conducted with Ministry of Health (MoH) officials regarding national HepB-BD and Maternal and Child Health (MCH) policies, training, supervision and vaccine management.
+A review of WHO and the United Nations Children’s Fund (UNICEF) immunization coverage estimates which are based on data reported by countries through the Joint Reporting Form was conducted.
+Interviews were conducted with Ministry of Health (MoH) officials regarding national HepB-BD and MCH policies, training, supervision and vaccine management.

 Evaluators drawn from MoH and WHO were trained to collect data using common assessment questionnaires which were developed during a February 2015 HepB-BD consultative workshop which was held at the WHO Regional Office for Africa (AFRO) in Brazzaville, Republic of Congo.
 The questionnaires contained structured and unstructured questions surrounding HepB-BD implementation.
 At each visited health facility, EPI and maternity supervisors were interviewed about HepB-BD vaccination policy, practices, knowledge and barriers, including those related to home births.
 They were questioned about any previous training in basic emergency obstetric and neonatal care (BEmONC), and whether the trainings endorsed the provision of timely HepB-BD.
 Evaluators observed vaccine handling and storage at each health facility.
 For each facility, data was collected on the number of births that had taken place in the year preceding the assessment, and the number of infants who had received a dose of HepB-BD.
 Finally, a record-based coverage assessment was conducted for each facility to calculate two estimates: (1) total HepB-BD (doses administered any time after birth), and timely HepB-BD (doses given on the day of birth or the day after).
 A random sample of recent births was identified from the maternity register and later searched for in the immunization registry.
 The date of the vaccine dose was compared against the date of birth to determine the timing of HepB-BD administration.
 A modified protocol was employed in Namibia as the HepB-BD assessment was embedded in a larger comprehensive EPI and surveillance review and did not include a record-based coverage assessment component.